-Buy-To-Let Sector
+Buy-to-let Sector

-Last week, the Prudential Regulation Authority (PRA) issued an important paper on underwriting standards in the buy-to-let sector.
+Buy-to-let Sector | Last week, the Prudential Regulation Authority (PRA) issued an important paper on underwriting standards in the buy-to-let sector.
 Liz Syms, CEO of Connect for Intermediaries, examines its implications and the potential shifts in investor strategies.

 Liz Syms